mSvcBench/muBench/Docs/Manual.md

 ### Step 4: Deploy on Kubernetes <!-- omit in toc -->

-Deploy the service-cells on Kubernetes and manually monitor that all pods are Running
+Deploy the generated µBench microservice application on Kubernetes cluster and manually monitor that all pods are Running

 ```zsh
 python3 Deployers/K8sDeployer/RunK8sDeployer.py -c Configs/K8sParameters.json